Lifeboat Buildings

 17,000 of us live in ‘our patch’ - inner-city Wellington – many in our over 125 apartment buildings.

 That’s a lot of people living in places that, unlike our leafy suburbs, are sometimes small, and have restricted entry access and isolated living.
 When the big one hits - or adversity arrives - what have we done to help ourselves - and each other – to be ready?
+Some apartment buildings can be home for over 100 people - if an emergency hits, we might find that we need to help each other to get through.

 What does ICW want to achievement with ‘Lifeboat Buildings’